 A not-for-profit organization dedicated to promoting volunteerism, providing community service, encouraging collaboration, and improving cultural awareness in locations throughout the world.
 Programs offer a mix of community service and recreation.
 Past projects have included building a vocational training center for street children on the Amazon, building additional rooms onto a health clinic in the Bolivian Andes, and doing some historic preservation and environmental cleanup in the Greater Yellowstone Area.
 Volunteers do not need any special skills, just a willingness to help.

-A non-profit organization that sends volunteers abroad to provide humanitarian assistance with Volunteer Work Programs in China, Ghana, India and Peru.
+A non-profit organization that sends volunteers abroad to provide humanitarian assistance with Volunteer Work Programs in Asia, Africa and South America.
 Their three-week programs give volunteers from all over the world the opportunity to come face to face with global issues and become part of productive solutions.
 They developed close partnerships with social service pioneers in the host countries targeting health care, education and social development as the focus of work.
-They have programs in India, Ghana, Peru and China.

 Over 160 research expeditions in 60 countries on topics such as archeology, wildlife management, ecology, ornithology, and marine mammalogy.
 Volunteers aid scientists in all aspects of research.